 A short story written by Rinn Ever

-“ATTENTION: This is the National Broadcast Service reporting a national state of emergency.
+“ATTENTION: This is the National Broadcast Service reporting an immediate state of emergency.
 According to the N.O.A.A., the lunar event is causing severe hurricane activity along the entire Atlantic and Pacific Oceans.
 Citizens within 150 miles of an ocean coast are immediately required to follow evacuation protocols and evacuate as soon as possible.
 Do not try to pack unnecessary possessions.
-Take only food and water necessary for survival.
 For further specific instructions and information, please tune in to your local news broadcast.”

 ‘Lunar Event’?
 What lunar event?
 How long had I been napping?
 After driving about 5 miles up the beach highway, we slowed to a stop.
 I noticed a group of people gathered by a truck bed a few cars ahead.
-I got out and walked up to them to try to find out what was happening.
-A lady in a red bikini top and cut off jean shorts said that some asteroids had hit the moon about an hour and a half ago and that was causing severe changes in the weather.
+I got out and walked against the wind up to them to try to find out what was happening.
+A lady in a red bikini top and cut off jean shorts said that some asteroids had hit the moon about an hour and a half ago and she thought it was the Lord coming.
 She motioned for me to come over and look at her smartphone.
-A shaky video recording someone had taken through their telescope in their backyard showed about a dozen building sized asteroids plummeting into the moon’s surface and visibly shaking its surface.
+A shaky video recording someone had taken through their telescope in their backyard showed about a dozen building sized asteroids plummeting into the moon’s surface and visibly shaking it.
 I immediately glanced towards the ocean on the other side of the dunes wondering just when this highway would be under water.
 “How long have you been stopped here?”
 I asked.
 “Just about 20 minutes.
-They’ll have the other side opened for outgoing traffic soon we will be on the way west.”
-I thanked her and smiled and nodded to the others before I walked back to my car.
+They’ll have the other side opened for outgoing traffic soon we will be on our way west.”
+I thanked her and nervously nodded to the others before I walked back to my car.
 I pulled out my phone and went to the NBC news site.
-From what I could gather, the asteroid shower had been caused by a rogue object rounding Jupiter and hitting several asteroids in the belt between Mars and Jupiter knocking them in direct projection of the moon.
+From what I could gather, the asteroid shower had been caused by a rogue object rounding Jupiter and hitting several asteroids in the belt between Mars and Jupiter knocking them towards us.
 I wondered how they had not caught that at NASA when it first happened, but then thought it couldn’t have been possible to stop them all from hitting the moon anyways.
 It may have been lucky they hit the moon and not Earth.
 Slowly but suddenly I grasped that this wasn’t just a normal hurricane coming into shore.
-I had only come to the coast for a couple of days to get away from everything and now I quite possibly could be trapped here.
+I had only come to the coast for a couple of days to get away from everything and now I quite possibly could die here.
 If only I had stayed.
 Just then, a four wheeler came by on the shoulder with a national guard soldier standing on the back with a megaphone.
-“Re-enter your vehicles and prepare to exit the coastal highway.
-If you can, do not stop driving until you reach the interstate unless it is an emergency!
+“Re-enter your vehicles and prepare to exit the highway.
+Do not stop driving until you reach the interstate!
+This is an emergency!
 Maintain the speed limit and stay in your lanes!”
 I felt a slight wave of relief that I might not be sitting there in my car when the tidal wave came over those dunes.

 About fifteen minutes after the national guard came, traffic was moving steadily out on both sides of the beach highway.
 Once we reached the bay bridge and the highway opened up to four lanes, traffic picked up to about 45 mph.
-I didn’t know if it was because everyone was staying in lane and maintaining speed because they were terrified of the funnels they had seen out at sea, or because now even the national guards and marines in their humvees and trucks were evacuating west on the shoulders and medians, but there was a jumpiness to the acceleration of all the cars around me.
-I knew I felt tingly in my finger tips, but I still maintained calm enough to drive as well as I could.
+I didn’t know if it was because everyone was staying in lane and maintaining speed because they were terrified, or because now even the national guards and marines in their humvees and trucks were evacuating west on the shoulders and medians.
+There was a jumpiness to the acceleration of all the cars around me.
+I felt tingly in my finger tips, but I still maintained calm enough to drive as well as I could.
 I knew I was fine not stopping until I reached the next city over, but I only had a quarter tank of gas.
-I was trying to figure in my head just how far that would get me, but I couldn’t get the numbers straight.
+I was trying to figure out in my head just how far that would get me, but I couldn’t get the numbers straight.
 I had no option but to drive until I couldn’t anymore.
 I kept NPR turned on and up on the radio.
 They were mostly reporting the earthquakes out west and the tidal waves that had already hit Hawaii and the Pacific Islands.
 I just kept thinking that something like this surely had to be the end, but everyone seemed to ignore it.
 We were all actors in a play in those early moments.
-I guess we all thought if we just did what was expected, it wouldn’t be so bad.
+I guess we all thought if we just did what was in the script, it wouldn’t be so bad.
 Humanity had survived chaos before.
 Whatever reassurances that we could tell ourselves in those first hours quickly lost their potency.